tslamic/tslamic.github.io/_posts/2013-10-06-view-animations-on-android.md

 In this post, we're going to focus on the basics of the latter one.

 The view animation system is used to perform _tweened_ animation on views.
-Tween stands for "in-between" and refers to the creation of successive frames of animation between the first and the last frame.
+Tween stands for _in-between_ and refers to the creation of successive frames of animation between the first and the last frame.

 It can perform a series of simple transformations on a `View` object, changing: